 Arguably the most iconic hiking snack of all time, no list of the best snacks to take on a hike would be complete without trail mix.
-Who among us wasn’t given a Ziplock bag of trail mix when going on childhood hikes, only for us to rifle through it and pick out the chocolate M&Ms?
-While the exact types of nuts and dried fruits can vary, trail mix consists of a combination of nuts like cashews, legumes like peanuts, dried fruit like raisins, and, of course, something sweet like M&Ms.
+Who among us wasn’t given a Ziplock bag of trail mix when going on childhood hikes, only to rifle through it and pick out the M&Ms?
+While the exact types of nuts and dried fruits can vary, trail mix is typically made with a combination of nuts (like cashews and almonds), dried fruit (like raisins and bananas), and, of course, something sweet like M&Ms.

-Another staple of the hiker’s diet: the eponymous granola bar delivers crunch, flavor, and filling calories.
-Made with rolled oats combined with sweeteners like honey or sugar and additional ingredients like nuts or dried fruits that are then baked into bars, granola is rich in protein, fiber, and other nutrients like iron and vitamin E. Because it’s shelf-stable and will keep for a long time, hikers don’t have to worry about it spoiling on long hikes, and the clumped-up oats make it easy to snack on.
-Or, for the ultimate granola-on-the-go, grab some granola bars like Nature Valley or KIND.
-Sure, the granola may crumble a bit, but that’s part of the fun.
+Another staple of the hiker’s diet, a granola bar delivers crunch, flavor, and filling calories.
+Typically made with rolled oats combined with sweeteners like honey or sugar and additional ingredients like nuts or dried fruits that are then baked into bars, granola is rich in protein, carbohydrates, fiber, and other nutrients like iron and vitamin E. Because it’s shelf-stable and will keep for a long time, hikers don’t have to worry about it spoiling on long hikes, and the clumped-up oats make it easy to snack on.
+Just be mindful of the sugar content in store-bought granola bars.

 Either in fresh or dried form, fruits are a healthy choice for a hiking snack.
 Full of natural sugar, fiber, and other nutrients, apples, bananas, and oranges are among the most popular fruits to pack along for a hike.
-They’re easily transportable, don’t require additional wrapping and packaging, and provide tons of health benefits.
+They’re easily transportable, don’t require additional wrapping and packaging, and provide tons of benefits.
 The potassium in bananas, for example, aids in muscle function, allowing your muscles to move and stretch properly so you’re not feeling sore at the end of the hike.
 Apples are full of essential minerals like calcium and magnesium and vitamins including A and E.

 Another no-brainer hiking food is nuts.
-Easy to eat on the go and small enough to not take up a lot of room or weight in your backpack, nuts are full of healthy fats, carbohydrates, and protein that will keep you feeling strong and energized throughout the day.
-They also have a great calorie-to-serving-size ratio, so you can eat generous helpings to feel full but not overdo it on calories.
+Easy to eat on the go and small enough to not take up a lot of room or weight in your backpack, nuts are full of healthy fats, carbohydrates, and protein that will help keep you energized throughout the day.
+They also have a great calorie-to-serving-size ratio, so you get the calories you need to fuel your hike while taking up very little backpack space, comparatively.
 And the sky is the limit for flavor options.

 Full of protein and delicious to boot, nut butters are on the rise as a must-pack for hikes.
-Available in easy-to-carry packets that you can either squeeze directly into your mouth or add to a slice of apple, they are convenient, low-maintenance, and won’t take up much room or weight in a backpack (which, as any hiker knows, is essential).
+Available in easy-to-carry packets that you can either squeeze directly into your mouth or add to a slice of apple from brands like RXBAR and Justin’s, nut butter can be a convenient, low-maintenance hiking snack that won’t take up much room or weight in a backpack (which, as any hiker knows, is essential).
 Plus, the world of nut butters consists of far more than peanut butter.